apache/arrow/docs/source/java/vector_schema_root.rst

 Schemas
 =======

-A `Schema`_ describes the overall structure of a two-dimensional dataset such as a table.
+A `Schema`_ describes the overall structure consisting of any number of columns.
 It holds a sequence of fields together with some optional schema-wide metadata (in addition to per-field metadata).

 .. code-block:: Java